djplaner/blog/docs/2011/11/15/do-any-universities-know-whats-happening-with-their-lms/index.md

 ---
-title: "Do any universities know what&#039;s happening with their LMS?"
+title: Do any universities know what's happening with their LMS?
 date: 2011-11-15 08:44:33+10:00
 categories: ['indicators']
 type: post